-Due to world premiere at April’s postponed Tribeca Film Festival, a stunning new documentary co-directed by Michael Seligman and Jennifer Tiexiera, P.S.
-Burn This Letter Please, looks back at the lives of several New York drag queens during the 1950s and 60s, and introduces us to some of them now in eighties and nineties with intimate interviews.
+Due to world premiere at 2020’s postponed Tribeca Film Festival, a stunning new documentary co-directed by Michael Seligman and Jennifer Tiexiera, P.S.
+Burn This Letter Please now streaming on Discovery+, looks back at the lives of several New York drag queens during the 1950s and ’60s, and introduces us to some of them now in their eighties and nineties with intimate interviews.

 Following the discovery of a box of old letters in a storage unit in Los Angeles in 2014, the film traces the stories of the authors of this colourful correspondence that vividly depicts the city’s queer life pre-Stonewall.
 One letter ends with a postscript that gives the film its title.
 Fortunately, the recipient of these epistolary treasures, a radio host known as Reno Martin, disobeyed the instruction.

 The Queer Review’s editor James Kleinmann spoke exclusively with P.S.
 Burn This Letter Please co-directors Michael Seligman and Jennifer Tiexiera about the challenge of tracking down the authors of these letters, drag culture being passed down from one generation to the next, and the importance of uncovering pre-Stonewall LGBTQ history.

 James Kleinmann, The Queer Review: Everything springs from these amazing letters written by New York drag queens in the 1950s to their friend Reno.
 How were they discovered and how did they come to your attention?